pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: ""
 - This variable is used to specify a list of storage engines that might fall back to TiKV.
 If the execution of a SQL statement fails due to a failure of the specified storage engine in the list, TiDB retries executing this SQL statement with TiKV.
 This variable can be set to "" or "tiflash".
-When this variable is set to "tiflash", if the execution of a SQL statement fails due to a failure of TiFlash, TiDB retries executing this SQL statement with TiKV.
+When this variable is set to "tiflash", if TiFlash returns a timeout error (error code: ErrTiFlashServerTimeout), TiDB retries executing this SQL statement with TiKV.

 ### tidb_allow_function_for_expression_index <span class="version-mark">New in v5.2.0</span>